MED2002 - The Market

 MED2002, our treatment for erectile dysfunction, is a topical gel applied directly to the penis with a rapid onset of action.
 This topical application has considerable advantages compared with oral treatments in terms of a rapid speed of onset and safety.

 In a placebo-controlled, double blind, home use, crossover pivotal clinical study completed in 2016, MED2002 showed efficacy, safety and a fast speed of onset.
-With a superior speed of onset, a compelling safety profile and the potential to switch to over-the-counter, external market assessments from Decision Resources Group as a prescription product and Ipsos Group as an over the counter product, forecast that MED2002 could achieve combined peak annual sales in excess of US$1 billion.
+With a superior speed of onset, a compelling safety profile and the potential to switch to over-the-counter, external market assessments based on market research from Cello Heath Consulting as a prescription product and Ipsos Group as an over the counter product, forecast that MED2002 could achieve combined peak annual sales in excess of US$1 billion.

 Protecting our IP